Ashley Graham Pulls Down Pants, Shows Off Baby Bump & Underwear In Candid Instagram Video

 To illustrate her plight, the stunning brunette showcased her workout outfit, comprised of a simple white T-shirt, which was knotted in the front to show off her midsection, and a pair of striped black-and-white leggings that barely fit her growing belly.

-While her workout pants were certainly chic – they sported elegant mesh inserts along the calves, for a little extra oomph – and made her voluptuous thighs look incredible, they didn’t, however, stretch above her prominent baby bump, something that Ashley labeled as uncomfortable and a hindrance.
+While her workout pants were certainly chic – they sported elegant mesh inserts along the calves, for a little extra oomph – and made her voluptuous thighs look incredible, they didn’t stretch above her prominent baby bump, something that Ashley labeled as uncomfortable and a hindrance.
 To better put her point across, she didn’t hesitate to pull down her pants and show the ladies exactly what she meant by comfy workout gear, completely revealing the black briefs she wore underneath.

 Ashley’s candid video struck a deep chord among her huge fanbase, garnering more than 500,000 likes within an hour of having been posted.
 Fans were completely won over by her honest, unbridled reaction and flocked to the comments section to offer their thoughts, suggestions, and support on the matter.